theseanything/civilservicelgbt.github.io/_posts/20200226-march-update.md

 If you haven't already, please follow our social media channels to keep engaged.
 We are looking at using these more in the coming weeks: [Facebook](http://www.facebook.com/civilservicelgbt), [Twitter](http://www.twitter.com/cslgbt), [Instagram](http://instagram.com/civilservicelgbt).
 We also have a [Facebook group](https://www.facebook.com/groups/civilservicelgbt/?ref=pages_profile_groups_tab&source_id=1407804409469176) that you can request to join.

+## Online events

+Is your departmental network hosting an online event that is open to all civil servants?
+Please [let us know](mailto:info@civilservice.lgbt) and we will share it on our website.

+For all the latest digital events, please check out our [events page](wwww.civilservice.lgbt/events)